Ridge-Hamre/Gravity/science.md

 layout: archive
 title: Science and Quotes
 permalink: /science/
 tagline: "Humanity is overrated.
-Memes are forever."
+Memes are forever.
+Science is forever.
+Memes are Science."
 category: "science"
 ---